 1 tbsp oil

 enough flour to make a smooth dough, let rest while preparing filling

 2 tsp salt and 1 tsp pepper or to taste

 1/2 cup chopped onions

-1/2 cup water to make filling spreadable, or put onions in water
+1/2 cup water to make filling spreadable, or put onions in water and in blender.

 Reprinted with permission of the Minot Daily News.